shrinerb/shrine/doc/plugins/derivatives.md

   location: "path/to/derivative"
 ```

-A `:derivative` option is automatically passed to the uploader and holds the
+The `:derivative` name is automatically passed to the uploader:
-name of the derivative, which you can use when extracting metadata, generating
-location or generating upload options:

 ```rb
 class MyUploader < Shrine